morse-simulator/morse/doc/morse/user/others/human.rst

 If you want to know which objects are graspable hold :kbd:`Alt`.
 Their respective name will appear over every active object.

-Futhermore the human can interact with the environment- namely doors, drawers and mechanical and electric devices.
+Furthermore the human can interact with the environment- namely doors, drawers and mechanical and electric devices.
 See :doc:`Setting up a Scene with MORSE Utils <../addons/morse_utils>` on how to set up the environment for the human.